SLEEPING BAG TESTING

 Odor Test

-Evaluation of product and packing materials to determine origin of bad odors in sleeping bag.
+Evaluation of product and packing materials to determine the origin of bad odors in sleeping bags.

 Staining

-Evaluation on the cause of stains on white or pastel sleeping bags.
+Evaluation of the cause of stains on white or pastel sleeping bags.

 EN Test